 When Must I File a Lawsuit for Injuries Sustained in a Motor Vehicle Accident?

 The maximum time after an event in which a lawsuit must be commenced is called the Statute of Limitations.
 The purpose of Statute of Limitations laws is to ensure that evidence (physical evidence and witness memory) does not deteriorate to such an extent that holding someone liable, based upon that evidence, would be unjust.

-Remember: you must file for No-Fault within 30 DAYS after your accident.
+Remember: You must file for No-Fault within 30 DAYS after your accident.
 But the Statute of Limitations for filing a car accident lawsuit is 3 years.

-For example, a passenger involved in a car accident injures her knee in the crash, goes to her doctor, and begins physical therapy.
+For example, a passenger involved in an automobile accident injures her knee in the crash, goes to her doctor, and begins physical therapy.
 Under those circumstances, the “Serious Injury Threshold” may not be met.
 But suppose that two months after the accident, the knee injury has not improved, and a doctor recommends the passenger has surgery, causing her to miss work for 5 months.
 At that point, the “Serious Injury Threshold” is more likely met, and filing a lawsuit would be appropriate.

 To discuss any of the information contained in this page, or to speak to an attorney at The Dearie Law Firm, P.C., regarding an automobile accident, Contact Us or call 1-800-2-DEARIE.
 Our New York personal injury attorneys have years of experience with car accident claims and litigation.